TristanRobitaille/engsci-thesis/readme.md

 #### LaTeX
 To compile LaTeX documents, install `latexml`, `texlive` and `biber`: `brew install latexml texlive biber`.\
+You'll also need the Python package `SciencePlots` to export plots used in the thesis.
+Install it with: `python -m pip install git+https://github.com/garrettj403/SciencePlots.git`
 I recommend using the `LaTeX Workshop` extension in VSCode.

 ## Map